Code-Institute-Submissions/getMyTattoo/README.md

 #### Returning Visitor Goals

 * As a user interested in tattoos, I want to contact a specific tattoo artist.
-* As a user interested in tattoos, I want to have a look at last added tattoo artists.
+* As a user interested in tattoos, I want to have a look at the last added tattoo artists.

 * As a tattoo artist, I want to edit my profile.
 * As a tattoo artist, I want to delete my profile.